AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-basic-zoom-viewer-about/c-html5-20-basic-zoom-viewer-about.md

 >[!NOTE]
 >
->Images that use IR (Image Rendering) or UGC (User Generated Content) are not supported by this viewer.
+>Images that use IR (Image Rendering) or UGC (User-Generated Content) are not supported by this viewer.

 Viewer type 501.